 - Ongoing pastoral care

-All of this content is delivered in our corporate environment within the Wellington CBD.
-Once each young person has graduated our program we then provide 2 weeks’ worth of work experience in a corporate environment.
+All of this content is delivered in our corporate environment.
+When our rangatahi graduate our Rangatahi Mahere Whakapakari Mahi program we then provide two weeks’ worth of work experience in a corporate environment.

 Our goal is to empower and educate our rangatahi.
-Talent Rise is looking to bridge the gap between employment and unemployment.
-Since launching in New Zealand we have supported 8 young people in gaining employment with our clients as well as that we have impacted the lives of approximately 40 young people.
+Talent RISE is committed to bridge the gap between employment and unemployment.
+Since launching in New Zealand we have supported over 60 young people into meaningful employment and have positively impacted the lives of over 300 young people through our outreach workshops and youth events.
 With our future plans to soon expand into Auckland, we plan to impact more young lives in New Zealand.